The Coronavirus (COVID-19)

 You can help those in need by donating food and funds to local food pantries in your area.

 See a listing of current Short-term Resources including food distribution events and delivery assistance, county services, financial aid, mental health support, and more.
 This list changes daily so check back often.
 If you have a resource you would like to add, send it to email@example.com.

 Established Coronavirus Test Sites and Contact Tracing

-Testing sites are now open.
-Find information about FEMA sites and public sites here.
-Many other local private testing sites are now open.
+Public testing sites are open.
+Many other local private testing sites are too.
 Contact your healthcare professional to be directed to a location in your community.
 Our listing of short-term resources also includes local community organized testing sites.
 Individuals who are undocumented or uninsured are eligible for testing as well.

 Some sites are limited to seeing only those who are currently showing symptoms of the virus or have been in close contact with someone who was diagnosed with COVID-19.
 Take this self-assessment test to see if you have symptoms commonly associated with this virus.
 Health Actions to Protect You and Your Family